 Guidance on coronavirus testing, including who is eligible for a test and how to get tested.

-You can get a throat and nose swab test for whether you currently have coronavirus.
+You can get a swab test to check if you currently have coronavirus.
 This is part of the 5-pillar strategy for coronavirus testing.
 Testing is most effective within 3 days of symptoms developing.

 Who can be tested

-If referred through this portal, essential workers will receive a text message with a unique invitation code to book a test for themselves (if symptomatic) or their symptomatic household member(s) at a regional testing site.
+Referred essential workers will then receive a text message with a unique invitation code to book a test for themselves (if symptomatic) or their symptomatic household member(s) at a regional testing site.

 - organisation name

 - names (where possible) and email addresses of the 2 users who will load essential worker contact details